idiap/facereclib/doc/baselines.rst

 Depending on the algorithm, some of the steps are not applicable/available.
 E.g. most of the feature extractors do not need a special training step, or some algorithms do not require a subspace projection.
 In these cases, the according steps are skipped.
-The |project| takes care that always the correct files are forwarded to the subsequent steps.
+The FaceRecLib takes care that always the correct files are forwarded to the subsequent steps.

 Running baseline experiments